NYU Langone is actively responding to the 2019 coronavirus disease (COVID-19) pandemic. Find information and news from our physicians and researchers.

 “These simple measures will go a long way in preventing infections in both yourself and those around you,” adds Dr. Phillips.

-“We’re recommending that people who have typical cold symptoms such as runny nose and congestion without a fever stay at home until no longer sick—just like you wouldn’t necessarily go to the doctor if you have a cold,” explains Jennifer L. Lighter, MD, pediatric infectious disease expert and hospital epidemiologist at NYU Langone.
+“People who have typical cold symptoms such as runny nose and congestion without a fever don’t need to see the doctor.
+As with a cold, they should stay at home until they’re no longer sick,” explains Jennifer L. Lighter, MD, pediatric infectious disease expert and hospital epidemiologist at NYU Langone.

-“Don’t delay seeking care, including going to the nearest emergency room—ideally with a face mask on—if you have these symptoms,” Dr. Phillips says.
+“Don’t delay seeking care, including going to the nearest emergency department—ideally with a face mask on—if you have these symptoms,” Dr. Phillips says.